Welcome to the Towey Clan Website

 Where is the “Home Area” of the Toweys?

 People bearing the Irish surname of Towey trace our ancestry primarily to the vicinity of the town of Ballaghaderreen, in Co.
 Roscommon.
-(Ballaghaderreen townlands were in western Co.
+(Ballaghaderreen townlands were in eastern Co.
 Mayo before British change in 1898.)
 Most lived in one of these four parishes – Kilcolman, Castlemore, Kilbeagh, Kilmovee.
 These parishes were part of the pre-Norman territory known as Sliabh Lugha ruled by the O’Gadhra Dynasty in the 12th and 13th centuries.
 After the Norman invasion in 1170, these parishes became part of the Barony of Costello in the 13th century.

 - A chronological digest of above is given at Historical Land Names

 - Click 1901 Census with Coach Route Map for townlands where over 70% of Toweys lived at that census.